umbraco/UmbracoDocs/Reference/Angular/Services/editorService/Index.md

 ### Content Picker

-The `contentPicker` function opens a content picker in infinite editing.
+The `contentPicker` function opens a Content Picker in infinite editing.
 Depending on the options, it may be used for picking a single content item or a set of content items.
 Options for the function is as following:

 | Alias           | Description |
 |-----------------|-------------|